Flag of South Vietnam: Provisional Central Government of Vietnam and the State of Vietnam

 On 2 June 1948, the prime minister of the Provisional Central Government of Vietnam, Brigadier General Nguyễn Văn Xuân, signed the decree with the specifications for the Vietnamese national flag as follows: "The national emblem is a flag of yellow background, the height of which is equal to two-thirds of its width.
 In the middle of the flag and along its entire width, there are three horizontal red bands.
 Each band has a height equal to one-fifteenth of the width.
 These three red bands are separated from one another by a space of the band's height."
+Another decree on June 14 reaffirmed the same flag design.

 The new national flag was raised for the first time on 5 June 1948 on a boat named Dumont d'Urville outside of Hạ Long Bay during the signing of the Halong Bay Agreements (Accords de la baie d’Along) by High Commissioner Emile Bollaert and Nguyễn Văn Xuân.

 A detailed design of the flag appeared on the newspaper on 3 June 1948, and again on the next day (with correction to the flag ratio).
 The residents of Hanoi were requested to display the flag at their home on 5 June 1948 to celebrate the Hạ Long Bay event.

 When the former emperor Bảo Đại was made chief of state in 1949, this design was adopted as the flag of the State of Vietnam.

+The flag was claimed to be designed by various people, including Lê Văn Đệ and the group of Trần Văn Đôn and Lê Văn Kim.
+Its design was based on earlier Vietnamese flags.

 The three red bands have the divination sign of Quẻ Càn, the first of the Eight Trigrams mentioned above.
 Quẻ Càn represents heaven.
 Based on the traditional worldview of the Vietnamese people, Quẻ Càn also denotes the South (as of the "Earlier Heaven" order), the Vietnamese Nation, Vietnamese people, and the people's power.
 Another interpretation places the three red bands as symbols of the three regions of Vietnam: North, Central, and South.